shashanktomar/nvim/docs/plugins.md

 ### Editor

-- \*[edgy.nvim](https://github.com/folke/edgy.nvim): A Neovim plugin to easily create and manage predefined window layouts, bringing a new edge to your workflow.
 - \*[nvim-navic](https://github.com/SmiteshP/nvim-navic?tab=readme-ov-file): This shows where in the code structure you are - within functions, classes, etc - in the statusline.
 - telescope